cliosight/Docs/Spec.md

 ## Support for Multiple Datasources <a name="datasources"></a>
 1. Schemas created are segregated based on datasources.
 2. Users on the [free tier](#freetier) will have access to the in-built MySQL database only with a shared connection pool.
-3. Dev and enterprise users will be able to choose from a list of top databases for adding multiple datasources.
-One other advantage is dedicated resources.
+3. Dev and enterprise users will be able to choose from a list of top databases for multiple datasources.

 **SQL** - MySQL, Postgres, Microsoft SQL Server, Google Cloud SQL and Amazon RDS.
 **NoSQL** - Cassandra, Mongodb, Amazon Dynamo DB and Azure Cosmos DB.